What Will They Remember?

 When it comes to celebrating each other, I’m not talking about cheering them on in every activity you can sign them up for…and drive them to…and pay for.
 That leads to exhaustion.
 I’m talking about making family celebrations into memories they can carry with them.

 For instance, long ago, I got frustrated with the endless purchases of impersonal greeting cards.
 They never say what I want them to, and they cost a fortune – only to be thrown away.
 So, the “Birthday Journal” was born.
-Each member of our family has a journal, and on their birthday - we celebrate them by writing to them in it and reading aloud to them what we wrote.
+Each member of our family has a journal, and on their birthday - we celebrate them by writing to them in it and reading aloud to them what we wrote over a special breakfast.
 These journals are a precious memory–and a record of their lives, and how much they are loved.
 The birthday journals would be the first thing I would grab if we had a house fire!

 Quests for Adventure